ethhub-io/ethhub/docs/ethereum-basics/monetary-policy.md

 * Block 7,280,000 to now: 2 Ether \(changed via [EIP-1234](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1234.md)\)

 **Other Events**
 Issuance rate is also impacted by the speed of blocks.
-There have been a few other events in Ethereum's history which has impacted the issuance rate.
+There have been a few other events in Ethereum's history which have impacted the issuance rate.
 Some planned and some not planned.

 * The Homestead fork in March 2016 saw a decrease in block times and therefore a temporary increase in issuance rate.
 * In late 2016, the network was under DDoS attack.
 This increased the uncle rate, therefore causing a temporary rise in issuance rate.